 The need for this testing stems from the fact that people respond differently to medications.
 Multiple factors go into this including genes, allergies, and body composition.
 Thus, these factors influence the way you react emotionally, physically, and hormonally to certain drugs.

-How Does GeneSight Testing Work in South Florida?
+How Does GeneSight Testing Work Near South Florida?

 GeneSight testing follows a specific protocol.
 First, medical professionals collect a DNA sample by swabbing the inside of your cheek.
 Home sample kits are also available.
 Following this collection, your doctor will have your DNA shipped to a lab.
 There, they will conduct an evaluation.

 This evaluation involves a technician studying how the changes in your DNA could alter specific enzymes.
 By doing this, they will be able to better understand how your body processes medications.
 Based on these findings, your doctor will assess the results.
 Lastly, they will come to a conclusion on what medications are composed of chemical compounds that will work well with your mind and body.

 The GeneSight genetic testing process should take a relatively short amount of time.
 The actual process of collecting your DNA sample should take a few minutes at most.
 Once the lab receives the sample, your doctor should receive the results within two days.
 Depending on how busy the lab is, this could take more time, though it is unlikely.
 Nevertheless, when compared to weeks or months of trying out different medications, this testing is lightning fast.
 By getting the results of your GeneSight test in a short period of time, you are able to save an abundance of stress and frustration.

 GeneSight testing for medication works by determining what medications best suit you.
 Following testing, your doctor will discuss your report.
 These reports include the following three columns:

 - “As Directed.”
 Medications in this category do not associate with any known genetic issues that would influence the patient’s response.